-The Rustenburg Local Municipality economy is intertwined and mutely dependant on the Bojanala Platinum, North-West Province, South Africa and the world economy.
-Accordingly, the economic state of Rustenburg Local Municipality is put in perspective by comparing it on a spatial level with its neighbouring locals, Bojanala Platinum District Municipality, North-West Province and South Africa (refer Diagram 3).
+The Rustenburg Local Municipality economy is intertwined and mutely dependant on the Bojanala District, North-West Province, South African and the world economy.
+Accordingly, the economic state of Rustenburg Local Municipality is put in perspective by comparing it with its neighbouring local municipalities, Bojanala Platinum District Municipality, North-West Province and South Africa (refer to Diagram 3).